Phoenix405/TheTruthOfThePhoenix/README.md

 I know everything I need to know to simply ruin your reputation and possibly even your life.

+If you are seeing this, Alivia or possibly a friend with association with Alivia,

 Run while you can.

 N̷e̸v̶e̸r̶ ̷f̷l̸y̷ ̶t̴o̵o̵ ̸c̴l̸o̷s̵e̴ ̷t̸o̸ ̵t̷h̸e̷ ̴f̸i̴r̶e̵